coq/platform-docs/CONTRIBUTING.md

   The list of prerequisites includes what is necessary, but also what is not needed and brief installation instructions.
-  Understanding what is not needed to know to a complete a tutorial is as important as knowing what is.
+  Understanding what is not needed to know to follow a tutorial is as important as knowing what is.
-  For instance, the tutorial about Equations and well-founded recursion recall what is well-founded.
+  For instance, the tutorial about Equations and well-founded recursion recalls what is well-founded to the reader, so knowing about this is not a requirement to follow the tutorial.

   The installation instructions are meant to be pretty short.
-  They are basically about telling the user if the feature discussed is by default in Coq, its in the platform, and the name of the opam package.
+  They are basically about telling the user if the feature discussed is by default in Coq, in the Coq platform, and the name of the opam package (for users that may want to use opam directly rather than through the Coq Platform).
   For instance, the installation instruction for the Equations package are:
   ```
   Installation: